► Ferrari Roma review - in UK and Italy

 You could, some with their engine behind you, rather than in front, though you’d be hard pushed to find out as explosively fast and yet as effortlessly approachable as this one.
 Thank a combination of the intrinsic ‘rightness’ of the front/mid layout, Ferrari’s mastery of driver support electronics and the Roma’s brilliant fundamentals: deftly calibrated suspension; keen but calm steering; awesomely powerful yet delicate brakes (carbon-ceramic).

 Again, there’s a duality to this handling prowess.
 You can go at things like a terrier, charging up and down the gearbox and stuffing the car into corners.
 Or you can stay in a higher gear, go easier on the throttle and brakes, and just use the car’s easy corner speed and graceful momentum to shrink cross-country distances.
+At a 70mph UK motorway cruise, the V8 is spinning over lazily at just 1600rpm in eighth gear; this is a super-relaxed GT.

 Put it to Ferrari test driver Raffaele di Simone that, given its front-engined layout and cutting-edge driver-assist systems, the Roma might be the easiest Ferrari yet in which mortals can indulge in life at – and indeed over – the edge, and he agrees, with the caveat of environment.
 For him, the F8 Tributo is king in steady-state cornering, on track; the Roma the standard bearer on the road.
 That this Ferrari is as malleable, approachable and as forgiving as a P300 Jaguar F-Type while boasting more than twice the power is one hell of an achievement.

 The GT versus sports car conflict is semantics.
 For me, the Continental GT Bentley is a GT; fast, luxurious, heavy, easy, but not the last word in delicacy or man/machine interplay.
-The Roma is, by dint of its rear seats, more conventional layout (mid-engined cars draw attention, and can intimidate) and elegant form a more usable kind of Ferrari, though you’d still be brave (or in a most agreeable postcode) to leave the thing parked on the street overnight.
+The Roma is, by dint of its rear seats, more conventional layout (mid-engined cars draw attention, and can intimidate) and elegant form, a more usable kind of Ferrari, though you’d still be brave (or in a most agreeable postcode) to leave the thing parked on the street overnight.

-But on the move, preferably on the kind of roads worthy of cars this special, this is a true Ferrari, one that feels impeccably timed to shine a light on the marque’s glorious past just as cars like the SF90 forge into the future.
+But on the move, preferably on the kind of roads worthy of cars this special, this is a true Ferrari, one that feels impeccably timed to shine a light on the marque’s glorious past, just as cars like the SF90 forge into the future.
 The Roma’s the Ferrari we didn’t know we wanted but, now that it’s here, want it we most certainly do.

 More Ferrari reviews by CAR magazine